 - If you drop a page under a different parent page (with sort index set as sort order), the page is first moved or copied, and then sorted.
 The page remains in the tree in the position where it was first dropped.

-Note: The pages that you move are saved again, meaning that you must have publishing rights to use drag-and-drop for sorting.
+The pages that you move are saved again, meaning that you must have publishing rights to use drag and drop for sorting.
 You also must have publishing rights for the page branch with sort index to which you move a page.